A large deviation principle for Wigner matrices without Gaussian tails: Introduction

-\end{enumerate} \end{theorem} The above result can be interpreted as before by appealing to the large deviations of $\mu_{D/\sqrt n}$ and $\mu_{A/\sqrt n}$.
-In particular, part b) shows that since one cannot realize a symmetric deviation $\nu\in\cP_\sym(\dR)$ using the matrix $D$ only, it is less costly to realize it using the matrix $A$ only.
-Similarly, in part c) one has that neither $D$ nor $A$, nor any other matrix with vanishing trace, can be used to produce a measure $\nu$ with $\int x d\nu(x)<0$, and therefore the rate function must be $+\infty$.
-We believe that results in parts b) and c) above should hold without the additional condition $\a\in(1,2)$.
+\item[(c)] Suppose $\a\in(1,2)$.
+If $\int x\,d\nu(x)<0$ then $\Phi(\nu)= +\infty$. \end{longlist} \end{theorem} The above result can be interpreted as before by appealing to the large deviations of $\mu_{\cD/\sqrt n}$ and $\mu_{\cA/\sqrt n}$.
+In particular, part (b) shows that since one cannot realize a symmetric deviation $\nu\in\cP_\sym(\dR)$ using the matrix $\cD$ only, it is less costly to realize it using the matrix $\cA$ only.
+Similarly, in part (c), one has that neither $\cD$ nor~$\cA$, nor any other matrix with vanishing trace, can be used to produce a measure $\nu$ with $\int x \,d\nu(x)<0$ and, therefore, the rate function must be $+\infty$.
+We believe that results in parts (b) and (c) above should hold without the additional condition $\a\in(1,2)$.